OMI Desk Lamp

 When you do a search on the internet for the OMI mark on the chromed knee joint, you always find lamps that are described as lamps designed by Koch & Lowy for OMI.

 Koch & Lowy is not a design team, but an American light company and has got nothing to do with this lamp.
-Some say OMI Switserland, but there is nothing to be found about a Swiss company with that name.
+Today Koch & Lowy is owned by Chapman Manufacturing Company, Inc. from Avon, Massachusetts, USA.
+Some say OMI Switserland, of course, there is nothing to be found about a Swiss company with that name.

 Others say OMI DBGM, because sometimes it is written on the knee joint.
 DBGM is not some type of company, but it is German for utility model, “gebrauchsmuster” in German.
 Only used in Germany and Austria: Deutsches Bundes-Gebrauchsmuster.
 To keep it simple, the knee joint is made by a company named OMI and the mechanism is licensed for some period, most of the time 10 years: the small brother of a patent.